Gotta Go: 1973 Oldsmobile Cutlass Supreme – Sold?

 Fearing the U.S. Federal government would soon impose automobile roll-over safety standards, General Motors started moving away from the pillarless hardtop styling that dominated cars of the 1950s and 1960s.
 As a compromise, General motors started pitching the “Colonnade” style hardtops in its mid-size offerings for the 1973 model year.
-Among all of GM’s Colonnade mid-size hardtops, the 1973 Oldsmobile Cutlass Supreme, currently listed here on Craigslist in Gainesville, Georgia (Atlanta), quickly became the sales leader.
+Among all of GM’s Colonnade mid-size hardtops, the 1973 Oldsmobile Cutlass Supreme, last listed in January 2023 on Craigslist in Gainesville, Georgia (Atlanta), quickly became the sales leader.
 This light green over green cloth survivor was reportedly Ziebarted when new and spent much of its life in Nebraska before making its way to the southeast region of the United States.

 Currently offered at $11,000 (the original ask was $12,500), comparing that price against the Hagerty Insurance Online Valuation Tool for the 4-4-2 model confirms the private seller now has their Cutlass Supreme priced between this guide’s #4 “Fair” (Daily Driver) appraisal of $10,500 and its #3 “Good” estimate of $16,100.
 Interestingly, the Collector Car Market Review Online Tool provides a much different assessment as in this case, the revised asking price now falls between this guide’s #2 “Very Good” estimate of $10,225 and its #1 “Excellent” appraisal of $15,225.